Jdrty/SimpleScript/README.md

 - **Profiling:** Performance insights for optimization.

 ## Key Notes
-- **Things Don't Work:** Certain Debugging features, pointers, arrays, don't work
+- **Things Don't Work:** Certain Debugging features, arrays sometimes, don't work
 - **Lack of Testing:** This has only been tested by me for functionality not real testing